Jan Term Students Learn About Social Enterprise

 International Management Global Research

-In Russ Paine’s International Management class, students work in teams to research the challenges and opportunities of a global region: Asia, North /South America, The European Union, and the Middle East/Africa.
+In Russ Paine’s International Management class (BUSN 410), students work in teams to research the challenges and opportunities of a global region: Asia, North /South America, The European Union, and the Middle East/Africa.
 Students develop an understanding of challenges and opportunities for doing business in these regions by analyzing regional and country-specific demographic, political, legal, cultural, and economic environments.

 Members of each student team play roles as members of executive management for a global company.
 They present their strategy and management plan for delivering a product or service in their region.
 Other class members participate actively by assessing the effectiveness of the presentations.